Arizona Cost of Living

 Groceries

-Groceries are exempt from state sales tax in Arizona, though local cities may apply.
-Phoenix and Tucson run near national average pricing.
-Rural counties carry materially higher grocery costs because of fewer competing chains and longer supply chains.
-Driving to Yuma, Bullhead City, or Lake Havasu City regularly involves a Costco run as part of monthly planning.
+Groceries are exempt from state sales tax (local cities may apply).
+Phoenix and Tucson run near national average.
+Rural counties carry higher grocery costs because of fewer competing chains and longer supply chains.
+Driving to Yuma, Bullhead City, or Lake Havasu City means a Costco run as part of monthly planning.

 Gas

-Arizona’s gas tax is 19 cents per gallon, below the national average.
-Pump prices generally track Western U.S. averages, with northern Arizona running 20 to 40 cents per gallon higher than Phoenix because of transport distance.
+Arizona gas tax is 19 cents per gallon, below the national average.
+Northern Arizona pumps run 20 to 40 cents/gallon higher than Phoenix because of transport distance.

 Healthcare

 Healthcare access varies more than healthcare cost.
-Phoenix metro and Tucson have major hospital systems (Banner, HonorHealth, Mayo Clinic Phoenix, Banner UMC Tucson, TMC).
-Rural counties have regional hospitals but specialist visits often require driving 60 to 200 miles to a metro.
-For retirees with complex care needs, this matters as much as monthly insurance premium.
-Maricopa, Pima, Yavapai, and Coconino counties have the strongest healthcare infrastructure.
+Phoenix metro and Tucson carry major hospital systems (Banner, HonorHealth, Mayo Clinic Phoenix, Banner UMC Tucson, TMC).
+Rural counties have regional hospitals but specialist visits often mean 60 to 200 miles.
+For retirees with complex care needs, this matters as much as insurance premium.
+Maricopa, Pima, Yavapai, and Coconino carry the strongest healthcare infrastructure.

 Childcare and family costs

-Full-time daycare in the Phoenix metro runs $1,200 to $1,800 per month per child for licensed centers.
-Tucson is approximately $200 to $400 per month cheaper.
-Rural counties have limited licensed daycare availability, which often forces one parent out of the workforce entirely.
+Full-time daycare in Phoenix metro runs $1,200 to $1,800/month per child for licensed centers.
+Tucson runs $200 to $400/month cheaper.
+Rural counties have limited licensed daycare, often forcing one parent out of the workforce.

 • Greenlee County: Median property tax $518/year.
 Lowest housing in the state.